matthaeusheer/matthaeusheer.github.io/README.md

 ## Finding People in the Wild
 This drone is capable of deciding who needs help down there!
+Project for the Swiss Air Rescue Service for autonomous Search&Rescue missions.
 <p align="center">
   <img width="500" src="assets/people_detector.gif">
 </p>